Omprakash-Dhakar/Project-on-Movies-Analysis/README.md

 # Project-on-Movies-Analysis
-Exploratory Analysis of movies data downloaded from kaggle
+Exploratory Analysis of movies data, downloaded from kaggle